 Initially, adding bullet-resistant armoring may seem simple and there are those who have tried to make it appear no different from other building materials.
 In actuality, the bullet-resistant field is very complex.
 This is why reputable companies use Underwriters Laboratories Standard 752 (UL-752) as their guide.
 They understand the difference between LISTED and MEETS and don’t use other testing facilities as being comparable to UL.
 It is also why they don’t say “bulletproof.”

 While not all of the components in a ballistic enclosure need to be UL listed, the major ones, such as the transparent and opaque materials that make up the bulk of the armoring materials, should carry that label.
 As an example, Bullet Guard Corporation’s attachments may not be UL-752, but they are backed by UL-752 materials.
 It is always the UL-752 material that is the protecting agent.

 To prevent “pop-out” under force, Bullet Guard Corporation’s Ballistic Capture Frames are carefully calculated as to thickness and size of material in ratio to rabbet depth of edge engagement.

 At our live fire testing, you can readily see that while some materials may stop bullets, they may not stop ricochets.
-Many of our materials such as poly-carbonate and fiberglass are non-ricochet.
-Our testing has directed us in the use of hard accessories, such as deal trays and pass-through, and we have also found ways to make them non ricochet.
+Many of our materials, such as poly-carbonate and fiberglass, are non-ricochet.
+Our testing has directed us in the use of hard accessories, such as deal trays and pass-throughs, and we have also found ways to make them non-ricochet.